ttscoff/VSCode-Bunch/CONTRIBUTING.md

      ```
      $ npx vsce publish {version}
      ```
-   This will update `package.json` with the new version number
+   This will update `package.json` with the new version number and tag the release
-5. Commit `package.json` and and `package-lock.json`
-6. Use git to tag the new version number and push the tag
+5. Push the repo to github